jendrikseipp/scorpion/README.md

 - The `--transform-task` command allows you to run arbitrary preprocessing commands that transform the SAS+ output from the translator before passing it to the search.
-- If [ccache](https://ccache.dev/) is installed, Scorpion uses it to cache compilation files.
+- If [ccache](https://ccache.dev/) is installed (recommended), Scorpion uses it to cache compilation files.

 ### New plugin options